-Working out the details of your contract with a client is a big task to check off your list, but as you get ready to begin your next project there’s still a lot of planning to do.
+Working through the details of your contract with a client is a big task, but as you get ready to actually begin your next project there’s still a lot of planning to do.
 Even if you don’t create a formal project plan, thinking through project risks, responsibilities, and goals can help you stay organized, determine what tasks to prioritize, improve client communication, and ensure all project stakeholders are on the same page.

 Put your next project on the road to success by following these five project planning tips.

-A project will rarely go exactly according to plan; you’ll likely encounter some sort of delay, conflict, or change request.
+It’s rare that a project goes exactly according to plan.
+In reality, you’ll likely encounter some sort of delay, conflict, or change request.
 By identifying and anticipating possible risks early on, you won’t be caught off guard if they happen.

 Before you start your project, think through potential risks—additional time to conduct research, delays in obtaining approvals, scope creep—and document how you will handle each scenario.
 Then, during your kickoff meeting, walk through your plan with project stakeholders to ensure everyone is on board with how to move forward should these risks occur.